-- (f) the ages of the complainant and the person against whom the complaint is made at the time the conduct is alleged to have occurred, - (g) if the person against whom the complaint is made - - is a member of the clergy whether the person was a member of the clergy at the time the conduct is alleged to have occurred, or - is not a member of the clergy the position held or function performed by the person at the time the conduct is alleged to have occurred, - (h) whether the evidence of the complainant is corroborated, - any views expressed by the complainant as to the desired outcome of the complaint, - (j) whether the person against whom the complaint is made has made any reparation for the conduct the subject of the complaint and, if so, the nature and extent of the reparation. - (k) any other offences committed by the person against whom the complaint has been made, - (I) whether any part of the conduct the subject of the complaint is exempt conduct, - (m) the practicability and likely effectiveness of the recommendation, - (n) such other matters as the PSC considers relevant. - (3) The PSC may direct that a suspension or prohibition order made by a Church authority pursuant to a recommendation under clause 27 must be terminated by the Church authority. - (4) If the PSC considers - - (a) that the material furnished to it by the Director does not disclose any conduct which may be the subject of a complaint under Part 1 of this Chapter, or - (b) that the conduct that is alleged to give rise to the complaint did not occur, or - (c) that the complaint is vexatious or misconceived, or - (d) that the subject-matter of the complaint is trivial, the PSC is to recommend that no further action be taken with respect to the complaint.
+- if the person against whom the complaint is made -(g) - is a member of the clergy whether the person was a member of the clergy at the time the conduct is alleged to have occurred, or - is not a member of the clergy the position held or function performed by the person at the time the conduct is alleged to have occurred, - (h) whether the evidence of the complainant is corroborated. - any views expressed by the complainant as to the desired outcome of the (i) complaint, - whether the person against whom the complaint is made has made any reparation (j) for the conduct the subject of the complaint and, if so, the nature and extent of the - any other offences committed by the person against whom the complaint has been (k) made, - whether any part of the conduct the subject of the complaint is exempt conduct, (I) - (m) the practicability and likely effectiveness of the recommendation. - (n) such other matters as the PSC considers relevant. - The PSC may direct that a suspension or prohibition order made by a Church authority pursuant to a recommendation under clause 27 must be terminated by the Church authority. - If the PSC considers - that the material furnished to it by the Director does not disclose any conduct which (a) may be the subject of a complaint under Part 1 of this Chapter, or - that the complaint is false, vexatious or misconceived, or (b) - (c) that it is more likely than not that the subject-matter of the complaint did not occur, - that the subject-matter of the complaint is trivial. (d)

+the PSC is to recommend that no further action be taken with respect to the complaint.